Emperor Jimmu: Imperial Era veneration

 Veneration of Jimmu was a central component of the imperial cult that formed following the Meiji Restoration.
 In 1873, a holiday called Kigensetsu was established on February 11.
 The holiday commemorated the anniversary of Jimmu's ascension to the throne 2,532 years earlier.
-After World War II, the holiday was criticized as too closely associated with the "emperor system."
-It was suspended from 1948 to 1966, but later reinstated as National Foundation Day.
+After World War II, the holiday was criticized as associated with the "emperor system." too closely It was suspended from 1948 to 1966, but later reinstated as National Foundation Day.

 Between 1873 and 1945, an imperial envoy sent offerings every year to the supposed site of Jimmu's tomb.
 In 1890 Kashihara Shrine was established nearby, on the spot where Jimmu was said to have ascended to the throne.

 Before and during World War II, expansionist propaganda made frequent use of the phrase hakkō ichiu, a term coined by Tanaka Chigaku based on a passage in the Nihon Shoki discussing Emperor Jimmu.
 Some media incorrectly attributed the phrase to Emperor Jimmu.
 For the 1940 Kigensetsu celebration, marking the supposed 2,600th anniversary of Jimmu's enthronement, the Peace Tower was constructed in Miyazaki.

 That same year, numerous stone monuments relating to key events in Jimmu's life were erected around Japan.
 The sites at which these monuments were erected are known as Emperor Jimmu Sacred Historical Sites.